anthonylangsworth/Meraki/README.md

 ## Exercise

-The exercises found at http://developers.meraki.com/post/152434096196/dashboard-api-learning-lab can be found in the MerakiDashboard.Console project.
+The exercises found at http://developers.meraki.com/post/152434096196/dashboard-api-learning-lab can be found in the `Meraki.Dashboard.Console` project.
 At the time of writing, the Meraki organization and devices shown does not match the documented exercises.
 However, this may still be helpful to those looking for more complex examples.